Quick Answer

 Aggressive red + Clay + Rust

-Stronger red usually works better in controlled accents than across big walls, upholstery, or highly visible zones.
+Stronger red works better in controlled accents than across big walls, upholstery, or highly visible zones.

 Heavy black